-The Red Spotted Ant Mimic Spider acts like an ant to gain better positioning when attacking prey.
-It walks on its back 6 legs while raising the front pair as if they were antennae.
-This behavior relaxes other ants and insects into thinking the spider's presence is nothing to worry about.
-It allows the spider to get close to its prey, making it easier to kill and eat.
+The Red-spotted Ant Mimic Spider acts like an ant to gain better positioning when attacking prey.
+It walks on its back six legs while raising the front pair as if they were antennae.
+This clever behavior relaxes other ants and insects into thinking the spider's presence is nothing to worry about.
+They are more likely to allow the spider to get close, making it easier for the spider to kill and eat them.

 Scientific Name: Castianeira descripta

 Size (Adult; Length): 5mm to 10mm (0.20in to 0.39in)

 Note: An insect's reach is not limited by lines drawn on a map and therefore species may appear in areas, regions and/or states beyond those listed above as they are driven by environmental factors (such as climate change), available food supplies and mating patterns.
 Grayed-out selections indicate that the subject in question has not been reported in that particular territory.
 U.S. states and Canadian provinces / territories are clickable to their respective bug listings.

 Legs: Spiders have four pairs of legs and these are attached to the cephalothorax.